hashchange/backbone.declarative.views/README.md

 someView.declarativeViews.clearCachedTemplate();
 ```

-Again, this makes sure that the template will be re-read from the DOM on next access.
-But it [does not allow you to re-associate][permanent-view-template-link] the view with another template (as far as the cache is concerned).
+Again, clearing the template makes sure it will be re-read from the DOM on next access.
+But clearing it [does not allow you to re-associate][permanent-view-template-link] the view with another template (as far as the cache is concerned).
 That [link][permanent-view-template-link] stays in place for the lifetime of the view.

 Finally, if you want to clear the whole cache in one go, do it with